M01010100/CS_522_Networks/Midterm/README.md

 - **Bidirectional Communication**: Both server and client can send and receive messages simultaneously
 - **Multiple Clients**: Server uses fork() to handle multiple client connections concurrently
+- **Message Encryption**: XOR-based encryption for secure message transmission
+- **Timestamps**: Each received message is displayed with a timestamp showing when it was received
 - **Simple Terminal Interface**: Type messages directly in the terminal
 - **Connection Management**: Graceful handling of disconnections and quit commands
 - **Cross-platform Scripts**: PowerShell and batch file support for easy compilation and execution